Advocating For Your Parental Responsibility Rights

-I am Tucker M. Katz, an experienced Boulder parental responsibility attorney who assists individuals with this important issue.
+I am Tucker M. Katz, Attorney at Dietze & Davis, P.C., an experienced Boulder parental responsibility attorney who assists individuals with this important issue.
 In the spirit of mitigating the impact parental responsibilities disputes have on any minor children, I will work diligently with you and your child’s other parent to reach an agreement without the need for litigation.
 If a fair resolution cannot be reached, however, I will advocate for your rights in family court.

 Paternity proceedings establish the biological parents of a child as well as parental responsibilities and child support between unmarried parents.
 I work with individuals to protect their parental rights whether or not they are married.